Eric Langlois: Raising a New Generation of Circus Artists

 Eric Langlois is the Executive Director at the National Circus School in Montreal, Quebec.

-The National Circus School (NCS) is a school for higher education in the arts and offers curriculum in music, dance and theatre.
-NCS also offers academic subjects at the secondary and college levels.
+The National Circus School (NCS) is a school for higher education in circus arts, its circus curriculums also includes courses in dance and theatre.

 One of our own podcast guests, Anny Laplante graduated from there and since then she has performed with Cirque du Soleil and Circus 1903 in several highly reviewed traveling shows.

-NCS is the only circus school in the Americas to offer professional programs in circus arts.
+The NCS is the largest North American school devoted to advanced circus arts training to offer professional programs in circus arts.
 It also prepares professional circus arts educators.

 Because it's unlike any other traditional educational institutions, it piqued our interest to get on board and find out exactly what they do, and why.